james-sciortino/c9800-set-site-tag/readme.md

 # Summary
 Site-tags on the C9800 Wireless Controller Platform serve the following purposes:
-1. Define if an AP is configured for Local Mode or Flexconnect mode, and also contains the AP Join Profile and Flex Profile that is applied to the AP.
+1. Define if an AP is configured for Local Mode or Flexconnect mode; contains the AP Join Profile and Flex Profile that is applied to the AP.
 2. Include attributes that are specific to the physical site.
 For example, the list of primary APs for efficient upgrade is a part of a site-tag.
-3. Used as a AAA RADIUS attribute in Cisco ISE, particularly to differentiate authorization results for wireless clients associating to different APs.
+3. Sent as a AAA RADIUS attribute that can be used for Cisco ISE, particularly to differentiate authorization results for wireless clients associating to different APs.

 # How it works
 This Python code intends to accomplish the following tasks: